hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>
 <br>

-Here we can displays images, worksheets, filters  and even website pages.
+Here we can display images, worksheets, filters and even website pages.

 ### Workspace